Xainey/powershell-electron-demo/README.md

 # PowerShell-Electron-Demo

-This demo shows a working sample or using PowerShell with Atom Electron.
+Demonstration project using PowerShell with Atom Electron.

 For more information, please see the post: [Back to the Frontend | A PowerShell Electron Demo](https://xainey.github.io/2017/powershell-electron-demo/).